Home / Europe / Italy / Pizza Margherita

 • Wood-fired oven with visible flames

-Traditional wood-fired ovens reach temperatures of 430-480°C (800-900°F), which ensure proper cooking and kill potential pathogens.
+Traditional wood-fired ovens reach temperatures of 430-480°C (800-900°F), which ensure thorough cooking and optimal texture.
 The flame should be visible.

 • Fresh mozzarella being cut for each pizza